Warwick Capper: Return to Sydney

-Post-football life
+Media appearances and post-football life

+In 1985, Capper released the synth-pop single "I Only Take What's Mine", later described as "wonderfully woeful".
+Its music video, shot at Geoffrey Edelsten's mansion estate, shows Capper leading a playboy lifestyle as he drives his pink sports car, rides in Edelsten's helicopter, and parties with bikini-clad women.
+Capper made his acting debut in 1987 playing himself in a guest spot on the Australian soap opera Neighbours, sharing scenes with Kylie Minogue.
+Capper also appeared in an episode of Celebrity Family Feud, and hosted a 1987 episode of the music TV program Countdown.

-Since retiring from football, Capper has juggled media appearances and various jobs, including council roadworker.
+Since retiring from football, Capper has juggled media work and various jobs.
+While training as a stuntman at Warner Bros.
+Movie World on the Gold Coast, he landed a small role as a "brain-dead prisoner" in the 1992 Christopher Lambert film Fortress.

 In 1993, Capper posed in an explicit pictorial with his then-wife, Joanne Capper, for the August issue of Australian Penthouse magazine.
-He also announced that he was to become a male stripper.
+He also announced that he was to become a male stripper and has also starred in a pornographic movie.

-He has had continued participation in football only through the charity AFL Legends Match.
+He continued to play football through the annual charity E. J. Whitten Legends Game.
 In 2002, he had a brief stint as skills coach for former club Southport.

-In 2003, Capper guest starred as AFL footballer "Dwayne Carey" (a play on Wayne Carey) in season 3 of the television series Pizza.
+In 2003, Capper guest-starred as AFL footballer "Dwayne Carey" (a play on Wayne Carey) in season 3 of the television series Pizza.

-Capper makes regular appearances on television as a guest on shows such as The AFL Footy Show.
+Capper made regular appearances on television as a guest on shows such as The AFL Footy Show.
 He appeared briefly on the reality television show Celebrity Big Brother, but he was ejected from the series by the show's producer for exposing his penis to fellow housemate Kimberley Cooper during an argument.

 In 2005, Capper released an autobiography called Fool Forward in which he openly admitted to using illegal drugs (amphetamines) during his VFL/AFL career.

-In 2006, Capper again made the news after an incident with film director Kayran Noskca, leading to a broken nose.
+In 2006, while filming the road movie Yobbos Up the Guts in Coober Pedy with Mark "Jacko" Jackson and Bill Hunter, Capper again made headlines after a physical altercation with the film's Russian director, Kayran Noskca, which left Capper with a broken nose.

 In 2008, Capper again made news headlines when he had cosmetic surgery involving botox and liposuction.
 He also challenged former professional boxer Jeff Fenech to a fight.
 In 2009, he did box in a promotional charity match, losing a match against Wendell Sailor, whom Capper had previously criticised.